jphruska/Seteophaga_gracia_phylogeography/roh/rohan_readme.md

 Step 2.
 Use ROHan (on BAM files) to evaluate runs of homozygosity.
 First do a preliminary run (02_run_rohan.sh), to get a feel for how the HMM is categorizing roh vs non-roh regions.

 Step 3.
-Estimate 50kb windowed estimates of heterozygosity per individual.
-(Provide details on these estimates were calculated).
+Estimate 50kb windowed estimates of heterozygosity per individual. *Provide details on how these estimates were calculated*.

 Step 4.
 Use per-individual heterozygosity estimates to obtain a reasonable rohmu estimate.
 This is the maximum mutation rate estimate tolerated for a region to be classified as a roh.
 This will be done with background_het_ROHs_rohmu.R.
 Here, the five lowest ranking individuals in average heterozygosity (see heterozygosity_per_individual section), for which the heterozygosity of the lowest 15 % quantile windows are plotted.
 An elbow in the histogram (ideally the distribution would be bimodal to make the demarcation clear) is used to separate non-roh vs roh windows, based on heterozygosity rates (Figure S6).